 Getting your hair done?
 Pilates?
 Really?

 But what had me rolling my eyes most about this article was the suggestions it made for what such a high-priced concierge might do: “…the staff suggests welcoming restaurants and will help travelers book services such as yoga classes and manicures.”

 Looking at the Alix Experience website, I see that it’s meant for “executive-level women.”
 In other words, not me.
 It quotes an unnamed Hedge Fund Investor Relations Manager as saying “When I’m traveling for a major presentation I like to continue my normal routine of getting professional hair and makeup done.”

 Sorry, but most of us solo travelers don’t face these issues.
-And we certainly wouldn’t pay $750-2000 to help solve them.
+And we certainly wouldn’t pay $750 or more to help solve them.

 To be fair, Alix Experience does include networking events for its members, often involving high-end dinners or tours.
 They sound worthwhile for their high-flying members, but the rest of us are perfectly capable of meeting people and signing up for events and tours on our own.

 Advice for women traveling alone: my version, for the rest of us

 After reading the article, I decided to write my own version.
 My goal is to actually live up to the promise of the title: actual tips for solo travel for women who are not “executive-level.”
 In other words, real advice for real solo female travelers who can’t or won’t pay $750 or more dollars to have someone else do what they could perfectly well do themselves.[tweetthis hidden_hashtags=”#traveltips #travel”]Real advice for real women traveling alone: 25 tips! [/tweetthis]

 A few other bloggers also offered some tips, so I’ve added theirs as well.